 No. No visa is necessary for your first three months in an EU/EEA country.
 However, you must apply for a residence permit/visa once you're there if you're planning on staying for longer than three months.
 These are often valid for up to a year.

 The visa application process differs between countries and also depends on whether or not the country is part of the Schengen Area.
 You must apply for a visa for Turkey before departure.
 Talk to your department or the international office at your university for advice, or read more at Study in Europe.

 Can anyone travel abroad through Erasmus?

-There are no citizenship requirements for participating in Erasmus, but you must be registered at a Swedish university.
-You must also have studied at least one year in higher education prior to your exchange (applies to studying as part of Erasmus).
-Ask the study guidance counsellor at your department about what opportunities are available to you.
+There are no citizenship requirements for participating in Erasmus+, but you must be registered at a Swedish university.
+Ask the guidance counsellor at your department about what opportunities are available to you.

 Can I receive credits for an Erasmus traineeship?

-In some cases it is possible to have the traineeship transferred as credits.
-If this is not possible in your case, you are entitled to have the traineeship included in your Diploma Supplement.
-For more information, talk to the study guidance counsellor at your department or the international office at your university.
+In some cases it's possible to have the traineeship transferred as credits.
+If this isn't possible in your case, you're entitled to have the traineeship included in your Diploma Supplement.
+For more information, talk to the guidance counsellor at your department or the international office at your university.